drewhart/geonomics_docs/sphinx_dir/doc.rst

 complex permeability :py:`Layer`\s (e.g. a DEM of a mountainous region that is used as a permeability :py:`Layer`).
-(The :py:`Landscape` is surrounded by a margin of 0-permeability cells before the :py:`_MovementSurface` is calculated, such that :py:`Landscape` edges are treated as barriers to movement.)
+(The :py:`Landscape` is surrounded by a margin of 0-permeability cells before the :py:`_DirectionalitySurface` is calculated, such that :py:`Landscape` edges are treated as barriers to movement.)
 The class consists principally of a 3d Numpy array (x by y by z, where x and y are the